xhyrom/zed-discord-presence/README.md

 ### Small Text

 The `small_text` option specifies the text displayed when hovering over the small image.
+You can use [placeholders](#available-placeholders) here as well.

 ```jsonc
 "small_text": "Zed"